LazyBui/CsTestLib/README.md

 Known Issues
 ==========

-* Usage of the combined err/out process spawner classes causes an AppDomainUnloadedException if there is also input involved, this appears to be a problem with the VS test runner and there appears to be no way to fix it (cf https://connect.microsoft.com/VisualStudio/feedback/details/797525/unexplained-appdomainunloadedexception-when-running-a-unit-test-on-tfs-build-server).
+* Usage of the combined err/out process spawner classes causes an `AppDomainUnloadedException` if there is also input involved, this appears to be a problem with the VS test runner and there appears to be no way to fix it (cf https://connect.microsoft.com/VisualStudio/feedback/details/797525/unexplained-appdomainunloadedexception-when-running-a-unit-test-on-tfs-build-server).
+This does not prevent the tests from passing successfully, it's only a message that shows up in the output.